safwantq/Stingley_App/README.md

 # Stingley_App
-Stingley project app and backend repository
+Stingley project app and backend repository, this is for the data analysis software for the Stingley Noise meter system database.

-- the use of pandas to clean the data can be the right way to have a meaningful data visualization.
-- passwords
-- time topic